DePayFi/widgets/README.md

 #### whitelist

-Allows only fromTokens (from the sender) that are part of the whitelist:
+Allows only the configured tokens to be eligible as means of payment (from the sender):

 ```javacript
 DePayWidgets.Payment({